(Frequently Asked Questions)

 I have been approved for the voucher, what now?

 The Childcare Fund will mail you an approval packet which consists of a set of contracts.
-Make sure that you and your provider fill them out and return the contracts back by the deadline.
+Make sure that you and your provider fill them out and return the original contracts back by the deadline.
 Not doing so will void your application.

 Can I use a provider that is not licensed?